David Safran: CEDU experience and "Medium Anonymous" reporting

 As a high school freshman, Safran was sent to the private residential facility CEDU in Running Springs, California to treat misdiagnosed depression.
 After years of silence, Safran began an anonymous investigation exposing CEDU's five-decade history, revealing unpublished reports that the California Department of Social Services had often substantiated child abuse allegations inside the facility.
-In 2018, Safran posted his findings under the pseudonym “Medium Anonymous.”
+In 2018, Safran posted his findings on Medium under the pseudonym “Medium Anonymous.”

-In 2020, Safran pseudonymously produced The Lost Kids, an NBCUniversal podcast series about CEDU partly based on his written investigation.
-Hosted by CBC journalist Josh Bloch, known for helping to expose the NXIVM cult, The Lost Kids won the Gold Award in the narrative/documentary podcast category at the 2021 New York Festivals Radio Awards.
-Esquire Magazine included The Lost Kids in its list of best true crime podcasts.
+In 2020, Safran pseudonymously produced The Lost Kids, a USG Audio podcast series about CEDU partly based on his written investigation.
+Hosted by Pulitzer and Peabody Award-winning podcast producer Josh Bloch, The Lost Kids won the Gold Award in the narrative/documentary podcast category at the 2021 New York Festivals Radio Awards.
+Esquire Magazine included The Lost Kids in its best true crime podcasts and it was listed in CBC's best podcasts of 2020.

 After The Lost Kids, Safran revealed his identity in a short video narrated by Jen Robison, a youth rights advocate and former director of Breaking Code Silence later featured in the Max docuseries Teen Torture Inc.